Har Sinai – Oheb Shalom Congregation: Rabbinical leaders

 German-born David Einhorn was named on September 29, 1855, as the congregation's first Rabbi.
 Einhorn formulated the Olat Tamid siddur for use in services, which became one of the models for the Union Prayer Book published in 1894 by the Central Conference of American Rabbis.
 He also founded "Sinai", a German language newspaper created to promote the Reform movement.
 In 1861, Einhorn delivered a sermon in which he argued against the institution of slavery in the South as being inconsistent with Jewish values, noting the Jewish experience as slaves in Egypt, despite the fact that many were sympathetic to slavery in what was then a slave state.
 A riot broke out in response to his sermon on April 19, 1861, in which the mob sought to tar and feather the rabbi.
 Einhorn fled to Philadelphia, where he became the spiritual leader of the Reform Congregation Keneseth Israel.

 Solomon Deutsch served as the congregation's rabbi from 1862 to 1874.
 Reverend Dr. Jacob Mayer was appointed as Rabbi in 1874, though he was forced to leave the congregation two years later amid allegations that he had previously converted to Christianity and been a missionary in Africa.
 Emil G. Hirsch, son-in-law of David Einhorn, succeeded Mayer as Rabbi, serving in the position in 1877 and 1878.
 Samuel Sale was hired in 1878 as the congregation's fifth rabbi and the first to be born in the United States.
 After receiving his rabbinic ordination in 1883 as one of the first four graduates of Hebrew Union College, David Philipson was named as Har Sinai's rabbi in 1884, and served in the position until 1888.
+Tobias Schanfarber then served as rabbi from 1888 to 1898.

+From 1920 to 1922, the rabbi was Louis Bernstein.
+He died suddenly, after being ill for several months.
+Prior to his death, he had become one of the first Jewish clergy to give a radio talk.
+He gave a "wireless sermon" over local amateur radio station 3RM on November 20, 1921.
+Rabbi Edward L. Israel was installed as Har Sinai's rabbi in late August 1923.
+Rabbi Israel also embraced broadcasting and was heard on the air on numerous occasions in the mid-1920s.
+Rabbi Israel served for 18 years, and was subsequently elected as President of the Synagogue Council of America.

 Floyd L. Herman served as the congregation's rabbi from 1981 to 2003, and subsequently as Rabbi Emeritus.
 Benjamin Sharff, who was ordained at Hebrew Union College-Jewish Institute of Religion, served as rabbi from 2010 until the congregation's merger in 2019.